 You may think a dog bowl is a dog bowl, but all are not equal.
 Different dog bowls offer different features, and some are better than others.
-Here's the lowdown on the main types of dog bowls out there, so it can be hard for dog owners to determine which kind is right for their dog.
+There are many different types of dog bowls out there, so it can be hard for dog owners to determine which kind is right for their dog.
 Some considerations include cost, style, safety, purpose, durability, and ease of cleaning.

 01 of 08

 Plastic Dog Bowls

 Plastic dog food bowls come in a variety of sizes, shapes, and colors.
 They tend to be inexpensive and unlikely to break if dropped.
 Many are diswasher-safe.
 However, plastic bowls are generally not recommended for many dogs.
 Bowls made of plastic can be easily chewed or scratched by your dog, leaving places for bacteria to build up.
 Additionally, some dogs may develop an allergy to the plastic, resulting in a mild skin reaction on the chin or face.
 It's probably best to find a healthier... option for your dog's meals.

 02 of 08